create-go-app/cli/README.md

 ## 📖 Official Documentation

 The best way to better explore all the features of the **Create Go App CLI** is to read the [Official Wiki](https://github.com/create-go-app/cli/wiki) and take part in [Discussions](https://github.com/create-go-app/cli/discussions) and/or [Issues](https://github.com/create-go-app/cli/issues).
+Yes, the most frequently asked questions (_FAQ_) are also [here](https://github.com/create-go-app/cli/wiki/FAQ).

 ## ⚙️ Commands & Options